ktechhydle/mprun_repo/README.md

 - Panning and zooming:
 	> Pan and zoom on the Canvas.
 - Layer management:
-	> Elements can be layered depending on the type of element (Text, Path, Course element)
-- Element management:
-	> Elements are managed according to their current state (Locked, Grouped, etc.)
+	> Elements can be raised and lowered or set to a specific layer height.
 - Elements are named:
 	> You will often see elements named `Editable Text Block` or `Free MPRUN Element` on the Canvas. ***Hover your mouse over an element to see the element name.***
 - Insert different files: